 Description: Latin 1 is a beginning course, designed to teach the student the introductory elements of the Latin language so that he can read simple Latin sentences within connected passages with understanding and enjoyment.
 This course will be engaged in a close study of Latin grammar, syntax, and vocabulary.
 By the end of the course, students will be expected to have a recognition vocabulary of 250 Latin words without prompting.
 Students will also be occupied with a careful analysis of the Latin linguistic influence on the English language.
-Beyond their language studies, students will be learning about Roman family life and the early history of Rome in written or oral reports.
+Beyond their language studies, students will be learning about Roman family life and the early history of Rome in written/oral reports or in portfolio assignments.